Welcome to When's That!

 When's That features:

-· Countdown timer in years, weeks, days, hours, minutes and seconds.
+· Multiple countdown timers in years, weeks, days, hours, minutes and seconds.

-· Timer counts up once an event has happened, so you can also track past events.
+· Timers count up once an event has happened, so you can also track past events.

-· Current weather for each event's location, including high & low temperature, cloud cover, air pressure, humidity, wind speed & direction.
+· Current weather for each event's location, including high, low & 'feels like' temperatures, cloud cover, air pressure, humidity, precipitation, wind speed & direction, and visibility.

 · A background image for each event - choose a good one to make it beautiful!

-· Choose a different font for each event's information, and different colours for name, location, date etc.
+· Choose a different font and colour for every part of an event's information: name, location, date etc.

-· A Universal app - works on your iPhone and iPad.
+· Universal app - works on your iPhone and iPad.
+Fully compatible with iPad's Split View multitasking.

 · Works on the Watch.
 See all your events, view and change the cover event, delete events, change settings...